 Dylan Moses showed his versatility in turnaround defensive performance against Georgia

-It’s easy to look at the points and yards given up by the Crimson Tide defense and wonder what is wrong, but the fact is they’re still very much doing their job.
+It’s easy to look at the points and yards given up by the Crimson Tide defense and wonder what is wrong.
+The fact is they’re still very much doing their job.
 Even though they’re surrendering about 10 points more per game than in years past, they’re still outscoring opponents by more than two scores.

 Playing defense in the SEC doesn’t look like it once did, either.
 These teams aren’t simply taking a snap from under center and turning around to hand the ball off 60% of the time.
 And even Georgia played some uptempo, no-huddle offense in the Crimson Tide’s 41-24 win.